Scalable and deterministic Greenberger-Horne-Zeilinger state generation via graph states-assisted measurements: Introduction

+Given the difficulty in implementing the $N$-qubit measurement in the laboratory, we develop an iterative variant of the protocol where two-qubit measurements are used instead of the $N$-qubit measurements.
+We establish the equivalence of these two protocols in terms of the entanglement properties of the multi-qubit outcome states, and prove that PCE is always achievable in a scalable fashion even in scenarios where the constituent entangled qubit-pairs have different entanglement.
+We derive the bounds of the concentrated entanglement for the modified scalable protocol, and analyze the resultant $(N+1)$-qubit states using their multipartite entanglement content and monogamy properties.

+We further extend our analysis to the situations where the two-qubit measurements are noisy with the imperfections arising out of the single-qubit measurement involved in implementing the two-qubit measurement, and demonstrate that repeated application of the faulty single-qubit measurement can overcome the adversity due to noise.
+On the other hand, when noise enters via imperfectly prepared initial two-qubit states, our calculations reveal that a PCE is possible for all noise strengths when the initial two-qubit states are undergoing single-qubit phase flip noise.
+In contrast, in the case of the bit-flip and depolarizing noise, PCE is achievable only when the noise strength is below a threshold.
+We employ our proposal for network-growth to generate GHZ states on arbitrary qubits, and determine the detailed circuit description of the protocol.

 The rest of the paper is organized as follows.
-In Sec.~\ref{sec:deterministic_measurements}, we establish the deterministic nature of the proposed $N$-qubit measurement scheme and show that a concentration of entanglement is possible.
-Sec.~\ref{subsec:two-qubit} presents the repetitive two-qubit measurement scheme, prove its equivalence with the $N$-qubit measurement protocol for deterministic entanglement concentration, and provide bounds for the concentrated entanglement.
-We apply the protocol for two-qubit entangled states in Sec.~\ref{subsec:entanglement_properties}, and discuss the entanglement properties of the created multi-qubit states.
-The protocol for creating GHZ states over arbitrary number of qubits using the proposed repetitive two-qubit measurement scheme is discussed in Sec.~\ref{sec:ghz}.
-Sec.~\ref{sec:conclude} contains concluding remarks and outlook.
+In Sec.~\ref{sec:N-qubit_measurement}, we introduce the graph states-assisted joint $N$-qubit measurement scheme, and establish the measurement-based yet deterministic protocol for preparing multi-qubit entangled states with profitable entanglement concentration.
+The protocol is modified via a repeated two-qubit measurement scheme in Sec.~\ref{sec:repeated_two_qubit_measurement}, while the possible effects of noise on the protocol is discussed in Sec.~\ref{sec:imperfections}.
+In Sec.~\ref{sec:GHZ_preperation}, we demonstrate the application of the protocol for preparing GHZ states on arbitrary number of qubits.
+Sec.~\ref{sec:conclusion} contains concluding remarks.